BOCK-AI/BAVT/README.md

     *FOR WINDOWS:*
     It is easier for Linux users to use Git than Windows users.
-    Windows User can simply download zip, extract its contents into the right folder:
+    Windows Users can simply download zip, extract its contents into the right folder:
     ```
     (C:/carla_0.9.15/PythonAPI/examples/BAVT)
     ```